ome/ngff/rfc/x/index.md

 ## Future possibilities

-This RFC does not try to define all aspects of the NGFF community process and instead focuses on the most immediate block which might be called the voting process.
+This RFC does not try to define all aspects of the NGFF community process and instead focuses on the most immediate block which covers what is typically thought of as the voting process.
 By establishing this as a foundation, future RFCs can extend the community process either adding or simplifying structure as feedback determines.

-A few locations in the text are clearly marked as
+In fact, a few locations in the text are marked as placeholders and will be updated to reference future RFCs as they are defined.

-following out of scope

-- Definition of editors / editorial board
-- Definition of advisory board. see also IAB for more process (or fuchsia governing authority for escalation)
-- Definition of multiple streams.
-- Posting to a preprint server
-- Fast track and can then escape to slow process?
-- Extensions
-- currently no definition of a required specification.
-	- MUST UNDERSTAND.
-	- Top-level metadata too?
-	- (getting v3 right)
-- In the other RFCs, membership and participation should be defined.
-Timely participation (Future work, advisory board or membership)
-- Updating RFCs (what to do next.)
-- - (TODO: include governance/oversight — OME at the moment)
-- - support informational, etc?

-(see QUESTIONS)
+The following items are therefore considered out of scope for the purposes of this RFC but future work is intended to evolve the community process.

+### A. Editorial Board

+This proposal does not try to define the set of editors or how they are chosen and operate.
+However, with the goal of improving and accelerating the evolution of the specification, that will clearly be necessary.

+### B. Advisory Board

+Similarly, this proposal does not try to define higher-level governance and conflict resolution.
+By default, as a repository within the "OME" GitHub organization, the community health processes defined in
+<https://github.com/ome/.github> hold for the NGFF process.
+However, following
+this RFC, additional and specific governance mechanisms can be put in place for the operation of the NGFF community process.
+This may or may not follow the model of other RFC-using communities, e.g., IETF's [IAB][iab] or Fuchsia's "governing authority".

+### C. Participation requirements

+Membership in the editorial and advisory boards but also as a reviewer could use a clearer definition of timely participation rules to prevent anyone individual from blocking the process.

+### D. Multiple tracks

+Currently, there is a single "track" in the [process diagram][dia] through which all RFCs progress.
+This can initially be managed by careful choice of the reviewers.
+However, possibly as the complexity of review grows, it will become advantageous to split the set of a reviewers into separate "tracks", such that specific topic are handling by area experts.
+The process may also be modified on a per track basis.
+For example, an information track which is largely for training purposes and provides concrete examples to the community could have an expedited process.

+### E. Versions of specifications and RFCs

+The semantics of versioning for the NGFF specification are not well-defined enough.
+Are there development versions ("alpha", "beta")?
+What should a users expectations be for such versions?
+Are some versions more stable than others?
+Additionally, are RFCs versioned?
+Can they be (significantly) updated over time?

+### F. Required specifications and extensions

+There is currently no clear definition of which parts of the specification, if any, MUST be implemented by software projects.
+This has been handled in the Zarr community by adding a "must understand" flag to extensions to warn implementations that if they see a particular feature has been included, they should fail rather than show the user incorrect data.
+Such a mechanism could go hand in hand with an as-yet unspecified extension mechanism.
+This would be an ideal topic for a following RFC.

+### G. Misc

+Other possibilities that perhaps do not need an RFC but might be worth
+considering:

+- Authors of RFC should be allowed if not encouraged to post their RFCs to a preprint server.
+It might then be possible to use the preprint servers review functionality for the official reviews.
+- Other communities like Zarr have discussed having "fast track" specification changes (e.g., proposing a new codec) that need not follow the entire process.
+This may should be considered for certain types of proposals.

 ## Examples (TODO)